Uccle: 18th century until today

 At the end of the 18th century, a few years after the French Revolution, Uccle merged with neighbouring territories to become a municipality, with its own burgomaster (mayor) and municipal assembly.
 It had to wait until 1828, however, for the Dutch authorities to allow the construction of the first Municipal Hall.
 This was a time of economic prosperity and growth, stimulated by the proximity to the two main roads linking Brussels to the industrial south.
 A newer and larger Municipal Hall was built between 1872 and 1882.
-Banker and philanthropist Georges Brugmann was instrumental in the urbanisation of the municipality just before the turn of the 20th century.
+The banker and philanthropist Georges Brugmann was instrumental in the urbanisation of the municipality just before the turn of the 20th century.
 In the early 20th century, Michel van Gelder introduced a new breed of chicken, the d'Uccle, named after the town.
-Despite the accelerated rate of construction that took place in the early 20th century, Uccle succeeded in keeping several of its green areas intact, which now attract many of the Brussels area's wealthier inhabitants.
+Despite the accelerated rate of construction that took place in the early 20th century, Uccle succeeded in keeping several of its green areas intact, which now attract many of Brussels' wealthier inhabitants.

-Lying beyond Forest and Ixelles and skirting the Sonian Forest, Uccle is Brussel's largest and southernmost municipality.
+Lying beyond Forest and Ixelles and skirting the Sonian Forest, Uccle is Brussels' largest and southernmost municipality.
 Large 19th- and 20th-century villas with generous gardens make this green and calm suburb a favourite with well-off expatriates, with the Art Deco area around the Royal Observatory of Belgium and the fringes of the Sonian Forest the two most desirable addresses.

 Main sights

-Uccle is mainly a residential area but has a lot of parks and forested areas, such as the Wolvendael Park and the Verrewinkel Woods.
+Uccle is a mostly residential municipality, but has a lot of parks and forested areas, such as Wolvendael Park and the Verrewinkel Wood.
 Wolvendael is the site of a 1763 castle, owned by a number of notable aristocrats from the 18th and 19th centuries.
 The municipality is also situated to the immediate west of the Bois de la Cambre/Ter Kamerenbos.
-The Place de Saint-Job/Sint-Jobsplein and the area near St. Peter's Church and the Municipal Hall are two older parts of town, now filled with a happy mix of stores and pubs.
+The Place de Saint-Job/Sint-Jobsplein and the area near St. Peter's Church and the Municipal Hall are two older parts of town, now filled with a mix of stores and pubs.

 Uccle is the site of the Belgium national weather station, the Royal Meteorological Institute (IRM/KMI).
 Any information on Belgian weather, unless region-specific, is described by the statistics recorded there.
 Right next door is the Royal Observatory of Belgium.